Interim government of Muhammad Yunus: Criticism

-"Adibashi" graffiti controversy
+Adibashi graffiti controversy

 A graffiti photo with the term Adibashi was removed from sections of Bangladeshi textbooks describing the religious groups of the country in an effort to maintain "state harmony" and a "pluralistic society".
 The move was justified owing to the word's association with paganism & the fact that most of these people identify as either Hindu, Christian or Buddhist in official reports.
 The removal of the graffiti prompted a demonstration by indigenous activists, which would be followed by an attack on the demonstrators by the group "Students for Sovereignty" on 15 January 2025, injuring 20 people.
 The group previously has criticized Yunus for using the term Adibashi in his speech on 25 August 2024.
 Protests continued on 16 January, as indigenous rights students, under the Agitated Adibashi Students banner, marched towards the home ministry; the police responded with water cannons and batons in accordance to the principles the interim government followed at the time.

 Deterioration of law and order

-Yunus' government received heavy criticism for its apparent failure to quell a spate of crimes against women, especially against minors in the aftermath of the revolution, following the death of an 8-year-old girl from injuries sustained on being gangraped by her 20-year-old brother-in-law and his father in March 2025 at Magura district.
+The government has received heavy criticism for its apparent failure to quell a spate of crimes against women, especially against minors in the aftermath of the revolution, following the death of an 8-year-old girl from injuries sustained on being gangraped by her 20-year-old brother-in-law and his father in March 2025 at Magura District.

 In late-May 2025, Yunus reportedly expressed his dismay and frustration over the situation of the country and proposed reforms.
 He pointed out lack of cooperation and consensus from the politicians and officials to this government.
 Prothom Alo reportedly confirmed from several government officials and National Citizen Party (NCP) leader Nahid Islam that Yunus expressed his desire to resign and called off creation of a new interim government in several government meetings.

-In June 2025, during Muhammad Yunus' visit to London, he was met with protests outside the Dorchester Hotel in Mayfair, led by British Bangladeshis linked to the UK branch of the ousted-Awami League and allied groups.
+In June 2025, during Muhammad Yunus visit to London, he was met with protests outside the Dorchester Hotel in Mayfair, led by British Bangladeshis linked to the UK branch of the ousted-Awami League and allied groups.
 Demonstrators accused his interim government of human rights abuses, and deteriorating law and order, carrying placards that labelled him the "architect of mob rule" and demanded his resignation.

-In July 2025, members of the Awami League attacked a venue of the National Citizen Party (NCP) in Gopalganj, home district of Sheikh Hasina.
-The district civil surgeon said 4 people were killed and 13 injured in clashes.
-The Daily Star, citing witnesses, said "around 200-300 people armed with sticks vandalised the stage and tore apart the banner.
+In July 2025, members of the Awami League attacked a venue of the National Citizen Party (NCP) in Gopalganj.
+The district civil surgeon said 4 people were killed and 13 injured in clashes citing witnesses, said "around 200-300 people armed with sticks vandalised the stage and tore apart the banner.
 They also exploded some crude bombs."
 The government-imposed curfew and deployed the Border Guard Bangladesh (BGB) in Gopalganj that day.

+There was also widespread violence against Hindu minorities.
+This was showcased in criminal cases such as the brutal rape of a Hindu girl by a BNP politician, lynching of Dipu Chandra Das and desecration of Hindu temples under the interim government.